jghioca/columns/README.md

 ### How do I import this into my project?

-Once you have downloaded it you can drop the _columns.scss file into your SCSS folder and toward the top of your main SCSS file write:
+Once you have downloaded it, you can drop the _columns.scss file into your SCSS folder and toward the top of your main SCSS file write:

 `@import 'columns';`